Queenborough railway station

 Queenborough railway station is on the Sheerness Line, on the Isle of Sheppey in northern Kent, and serves the town of Queenborough.
 It is 49 mi 22 chain down the line from London Victoria.

 Train services are provided by Southeastern.

 Facilities

+On Platform 2 (Sheerness bound), there is a substantial and historic two-storey building which contains a ticket office on the ground floor.

+The Ticket Office is open 07:00-11:00 Monday-Friday, 08:00-12:00 Saturday and closed on Sunday.
+The station is unstatffed at all other times.